New Zealand 1993 "Dinosaurs"

 Part of the hip of Hypsilophodont was discovered by Joan Wiffen.

-There is evidence the "gazelle-like" creatures, which probably wandered in herds, lived in the North and South islands.
+There is evidence the "gazelle-like" creatures, which probably wandered in herds, lived on both the North and South Islands.

 Products